Support our nonpartisan, nonprofit research and insights which help leaders address societal challenges.Donate

-In the long term, beyond 2023, The Conference Board projects global growth to return to an average annual growth rate of around 2.6 percent.
-This is close to, but slightly below, previously released projections.
-This is despite the possibility that the severe contraction induced by the global pandemic leaves a permanent scar on global growth in the long run, but global growth is expected to return to close to previous projections.
-Factors that have for a large part driven global growth in the last two decades, including the greater supply of labor and higher investment primarily in buildings and infrastructure, are expected to weaken substantially over the next decade.
+In the long term, beyond 2023, The Conference Board projects global growth to return to an average annual rate of around 2.6 percent.
+The severe contraction induced by the global pandemic leaves a permanent scar on global growth in the long run, but global growth is expected to return to close to previous projections.
+Factors that have for a large part driven global growth in the last two decades, including the greater supply of labor and fast growth in capital stock to worker ratios, are expected to weaken substantially over the next decade.
 This will only be partially offset by a shift towards qualitative growth sources, driven by accelerating digital transformation and productivity improvements.
-This means that the pandemic-induced losses may not be fully recouped in the long run.

 REGIONAL INSIGHTS FOR WHAT’S AHEAD